nhejazi/vim_edc/README.md

 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

-_Caveat emptor_ - using this configuration can be unintuitive at first (esp. to those new to Vim), see the directions below.
+_Caveat emptor_ - using this configuration can be unintuitive at first (especially for those new to Vim).
+See the directions below.

-## _Directions/Guide_
+## _Directions/Roadmap_

 For less terse directions, see [this ~~excellent~~ decent blog post](https://jacky.wtf/weblog/moving-to-neovim/).
 Note that this assumes some